Vision Correction Comparison

 LASIK is good for those who wish to have a fast visual recovery.
 However, the risk of dry eyes and corneal flap complications are some disadvantages.
 LASIK is not suitable for those who wish to participate in contact sports, suffer from dry eye syndrome, and do not wish to have their eyes cut.

 |SMILE was introduced in 2011 by ZEISS, as ReLEX SMILE, and is performed using the ZEISS VisuMax femtosecond (ultrashort pulse) laser.

 SMILE is a great option for those who lead an active lifestyle and are looking for a short and painless recovery, without the risks of corneal-flap and dry-eye complications.
 This is thanks to the micro-incision being 80% smaller than the corneal-flap cut with LASIK.

 The suitability criteria for SMILE is not as wide ranging as compared to TransPRK or LASIK - hyperopia (farsightedness) is not yet treatable, and those with thinner corneas/higher myopia may not be eligible.

-However, because this is an intraocular (in the eye) procedure, there is a small risk of serious intraocular eye infection (1 in 1,000), as well as a small risk of developing cataracts and glaucoma down.
-Hence, it is usually only an option for patients who are found to be unsuitable for laser vision correction procedures, e.g. patients with very thin corneas, high refractive errors (above 1,000 degrees) or cornea scarring.
+ICL is a great alternative for patients who are found to be unsuitable for laser vision correction procedures, e.g. patients with very thin corneas, high refractive errors (above 1,000 degrees) or cornea scarring.